 1. Contemporary (let’s say the last 5 years)

 2. A reliable academic source.
 (Don’t worry, I will help you!)

 Find 2 case studies that look like they could work for the topic of 2 different people in your group. or just 2 that look interesting.
 If you're having trouble finding something for your topic, don't worry.
 Not every resource is going to work for your topic!

-After ~10 minutes, we will gather together in the main room, and each group will teach the class how to use their assigned resource.
+After ~10 minutes, I will have one member of each group teach the class how to use their assigned resource.